 If you want not only incredibly well thought out workouts but to find out the science behind why and how they work, Sohee is the influencer to follow.
 She has a masters degree in psychology and is a certified strength and conditioning coach and nutritionist, and is currently completing a PhD in Sports Science.

-Her posts focus on debunking weightlifting myths and breaking down exercises for her followers, empowering them to make their own choices.
+Her posts focus on debunking female weightlifting myths and breaking down exercises for her followers, empowering them to make their own choices.
+Male, or female.

 For some self-love women weightlifters inspiration, QiQi H is the one.
 Her lifting started as a bid for a healthier lifestyle, so her content is very relatable and covers cardio and HIIT as well as heavy lifting.

 For a dose of sunshine in your feed, she can’t be beat.
-Plus her workout outfit are truly goals - you’ll be inspired to up your leggings game.
+Plus her workout outfit are truly goals - you’ll be inspired to up your weightlifting inspiration and leggings game.

 Not everyone who’s into female weightlifting is at the ideal point in their journey, and Nancy understands that.
 She focuses on the process more than the end result, which is a healthy, positive attitude to take.